How to convert an unmanaged Symantec Endpoint Protection for Macintosh client to managed

 - Choose "Export Communications Settings", and when prompted, save the file to a location such as the Desktop.
 (Note: the file will have a long name prefaced with the group information.
 Please rename the file so that it is only called "sylink.xml".)

-- On the client computer that's going to be converted to a managed client, stop the smcdaemon (see Technical Information below).
+- On the client computer that's going to be converted to a managed client, for 12.1 RU2 and earlier stop the smcdaemon, and for 12.1 RU4 or RU5 stop the symdaemon (see Technical Information below).

 - Copy the sylink.xml file to the client machine, pasting it into the following folder: /Library/Application Support/Symantec/SMC/